asehmi/fastapi-wrapper-apiness/README.md

 - Built a `Streamlit` application to:
   - Interactively upload one or more Excel data files
   - Configure each file's API endpoint
-  - Generate a SQLite database, for all or each file, and
+  - Generate a SQLite database, for all or each file
+  - Enable downloading of generated SQLite databases, and
   - Launch FastAPI to serve the APIs
 - Simplified naming of auto-generated query params added to the API
 - Added `cols`, `where` and `cmd` query params for richer SQL queries of the endpoint (including defense against destructive SQL injections)